dotnet/docs-aspire/docs/fundamentals/dashboard/overview.md

 ## Using the dashboard with Aspire projects

 The dashboard is integrated into the Aspire **AppHost**.
 During development the dashboard is autommatically launched when you start the project.
-See the Aspire app's resources and view collected telemetry.
+It's configured to display the Aspire app's resources and telemetry.

 :::image type="content" source="media/explore/projects.png" lightbox="media/explore/projects.png" alt-text="A screenshot of the .NET Aspire dashboard Resources page.":::